manjulamishra/DS-Usesful-Resources/Interview_questions.md

 -  My current biggest DS-related weakness is neural networks.
 I don't have enough experience using them yet, so I plan on practicing with MNIST-like datasets.
 7. You don’t have a Phd. or a degree in a requisite field.
 Why should we hire you?
--  I think my portoflio should speak to what I've learned, and I think it is comparable to a degree in the field.
-I am driven    to succeed in this field, and my time at Lambda is proof that I am willing to do what it takes to get a job in this new        field.
+-  I think my portoflio should speak to what I've learned; I think it is comparable to a degree in the field.
+I have learned      and practiced concepts just as though if I had gotten a degree in data science.

 ### Week 14: